BFTrick/woocommerce-mark-orders-complete/readme.txt

 Automagically mark all of your WooCommerce orders complete regardless of product type.
 Normally WooCommerce only marks virtual & downloadable products as complete this plugin changes that and marks all orders as complete.

-Massive props to Justin Stern & SkyVerge for writing up the [blog post](http://www.skyverge.com/blog/how-to-set-woocommerce-virtual-order-status-to-complete-after-payment/) that inspired this plugin:
+Massive props to Justin Stern & SkyVerge for writing up the [blog post](http://www.skyverge.com/blog/how-to-set-woocommerce-virtual-order-status-to-complete-after-payment/) that inspired this plugin.

 == Installation ==